 1. Frequent Door Opening

 Warm air carries moisture better than cold air.
-If you open the fridge door too often, the warm air will carry moisture into the fridge.
+If you open the fridge door too often, the warm air will bring moisture into the fridge.
 The moisture will condense and freeze as it keeps collecting.
 Keep from opening the door of the fridge too often to avoid this.

 2. Weak or Broken Door Seal

 Even the tiniest hole or crack in the door seal or gasket will let in warm moist air.
 The moisture will condense in the fridge and form ice over time.
-Check the door seal for weakness, cracks or holes.
+Check the door seal for weakness, cracks, or holes.
 Change the seal if there is any.

 3. Temperature Too Low